 As a general rule of thumb, the handlebars should be around 6-8cm below the saddle, but this can change depending on your flexibility and height.

 It’s important to get the frame size right too – if it’s too big you’ll have to stretch to reach the handlebars.
 The ideal frame size changes depending on the type of bike, the height of the rider and also between men and women.
-The best way to figure out your ideal size is to go into a bike shop and test a few out, as well as getting advice from the experts there.

 One of the great perks of cycling is that you can cover longer distances faster than walking or running.
 This means that lots of people choose to undertake long-distance cycling; whether spending all day on the bike exploring their local area, or undertaking challenges like John o’ Groats to Land’s End, or following the famous Tour de France!